singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 For a very detailed guide about installing and handling node.js using nvm please see [this guide](http://www.nearform.com/nodecrunch/nodejs-sudo-free/).

 ### 1. Install Punch

 In the terminal, enter the following command:

 ```
 npm install -g punch
 ```

-This should install Punch as a global npm package, at least if you're using nvm to control and handle your node.js versions.
+This should install Punch as a global npm package, at least if you’re using nvm to control and handle your node.js versions.

 If you’re not using nvm and/or if the command hasn’t got the right privileges, you will need to add `sudo` to the front like this: `sudo npm install -g punch`

 ### 2. Create Site

 Let’s create a site using the `punch setup` command in a terminal window like this:

 ```